pepsimidamerica/ezoff/README.md

 Python package for interacting with the EZOffice API.

 Note: a [v2 of the API](https://www.ezofficeinventory.com/api-docs/index.html) exists.
 Working on moving existing functions over from the v1 I was aware of to the v2.
+Intent is to first replace existing functions with the V2 endpoints.
+Then at some point move on adding endpoints that haven't yet been used.

 ## Installation